Secure Passwords

 Conclusion

-As we've shown above, despite all of the cyberattacks, hacking, and identity theft plaguing the world, people still use weak and common passwords to protect sensitive and valuable information.
+Despite all of the cyberattacks, hacking, and identity theft plaguing the world, people still use weak and common passwords to protect sensitive and valuable information.
 A secure password should be at least eight characters long and include numbers, upper- and lower-case letters, and special characters.
-Passwords should be unique and only used for a single account.
+Only use a password once and for a single account.

 Of course, remembering dozens, let alone hundreds of intricate and different passwords would be a challenge for anyone, making password managers an option worth seriously considering.
-These web-based programs automatically create secure passwords, storing them in a nearly impregnable digital database.
+These web-based programs automatically create secure passwords and store them in a nearly impregnable digital database.
 All you'll have to do is remember a single master password, which grants you access to your vault.

-In addition to secure passwords, you should also enable two-factor authentication whenever a service you've registered with offers it.
+Apart from secure passwords, you should also enable two-factor authentication whenever a service you've registered with offers it.
 We also recommend regularly checking whether your email address has been compromised in any data leaks.
-Whenever unsure, you can see whether any password you're using has been inadvertently released as well with our EXPERTE.com password checker.
+Whenever unsure, you can see whether any password you're using has been released with our EXPERTE.com password checker.

 Continue Reading